nevinera/Epsilon-D20/classes.markdown

 * +2 Athletics skill, +2 Social skill
 * +1 to Will (MND defense). +1 to Fortitude as well, starting at level 5.
 * Other members of the party are 'defended' by the paladin - opponents adjacent to the paladin get -1 to attacks against party members (other than the paladin), and if they successfully hit a member of the paladin's party, the paladin may take an opportunity attack against them (limit one per round).
-* Can use cleric spells like a cleric 3 levels lower.
-(At level 3, he gets one Rank 0 spell).
+* Can use cleric spells like a cleric half his level (round down).
 The paladin gets no familiarity bonuses, and cannot apply spell modifiers to their spells.
 * When granted sufficient time, can meditate/pray for ~ 10 minutes, and reduce the cost of a spell by 1 (but not to zero).

 ###Druid